missystem/crypto/README.md

-# crypto
-Implementations of some cryptosystems
+# Implementations of Cryptosystems

+### Introduction to this repo:
+- Math functions will be used in cryptosystems are in [mathfxn.py]()